-An investor should do a fair assessment of the funds’ performances for over some time.
-Also, it is suggested to go for a fund that consistently beats its benchmark over 4-5 years, additionally, one should see each period and see if the fund can beat the benchmark or not.
+An investor should do a fair assessment of the funds past years performance.
+Also, it is suggested to go for a fund that consistently beats it’s benchmark over a period of 4-5 years, additionally, one should see each period and see if the fund can beat the benchmark or not.

-While choosing the small-cap funds to invest, always look at the quality & reputation of the fund house.
-A fund house with a long-standing record, large Assets under Management (AUM), star funds or good performing fund, etc., is the one to invest in.
+While choosing the small-cap funds to invest in, always look at the quality & reputation of the fund house.
+A fund house with a long-standing record, large Assets under Management (AUM), star funds or good performing funds, etc., under its possession, is the one to invest in.
 A fund house should have a strong presence in the industry along with a consistent mark record.

 Small-cap funds bring a chance to provide higher returns compared to other funds.
-While the volatility is relatively higher, small-cap companies are perfect for investors giving long-term wealth creation.
+While the volatility is relatively higher, small-cap companies are perfect for investors for the generation of wealth in the long-term.
 By investing in some of the best small-cap funds in India, you can avoid companies with bad financials as the mutual fund houses carry out thorough research before investing.
 Not all mutual fund companies invest in small-cap companies giving rise to a large opportunity for those who do.
 The growth potential for small-cap companies cannot be linked with that of large-cap or mid-cap companies.
-Since these companies have a market cap that is shorter than Rs 500 crores.
+Since these companies have a market cap that is shorter than Rs.500 crores.

 - The companies that small-cap mutual funds invest in have a high potential for growth in the long-run.

 - Small-cap funds are risky.
-They can produce fantastic returns for investors seeing for aggressive growth and who hold high risk-taking capacities.
+They can produce fantastic returns for investors, who want aggressive growth and possess high risk-taking capacities.

 - Small-cap funds are better than mid- and large-cap mutual funds during a bull market.
 A bull market is when share prices increase, which promotes buying.